Internal Medicine Residency

 Explore the Physician-Scientist Pathway

 The Massachusetts General Hospital Stanbury Physician-Scientist Pathway (PSP) continues a longstanding tradition of educating physician-scientists.
 The Stanbury PSP operates under the leadership of the Stanbury PSP Residency Director Caroline Sokol, MD, PhD, the Stanbury Unit Chief Jayaraj Rajagopal, MD, and Stanbury PSP Fellowship Co-directors, Marc Wein, MD, PhD, and Allan Mullen, MD, PhD.
 The Stanbury Service’s mission is to develop physician-scientists within the Mass General Department of Medicine.
-Students with a track-record of both clinical and research excellence who anticipate independent research careers as principal investigators with their own laboratories are encouraged to apply.
+Students with a track record of both clinical and research excellence who anticipate independent basic science research careers as principal investigators are encouraged to apply.

 For over two centuries, Mass General has been at the forefront of medical and scientific innovation.
 Mass General currently runs the largest hospital-based research program in the United States, with more than $1 billion in total research expenditures among 30 centers and departments under the umbrella of the Mass General Research Institute.
-While this alone affords one a wide array of options, a key feature of Stanbury PSP culture is that trainees are encouraged to pursue the best scientific training possible for their particular goals, no matter where in Boston that might be found.
-Whether it is Mass General Research departments, programs and centers, and affiliates such as the Ragon Institute, Harvard University and the diverse institutions participating in its Clinical and Translational Science Center (Harvard Catalyst) including the Dana-Farber Cancer Institute, the Harvard Stem Cell Institute, MIT, the Broad Institute and the Whitehead Institute, or any other institution in Greater Boston, Mass General will work with trainees to facilitate connections with all the area has to offer.
-This flexible and innovative environment places at one’s disposal a collection of mentors and colleagues unparalleled in its breadth, depth and spirit of innovation.
-Moreover, Mass General actively facilitates your interactions with those mentors in their own labs while making sure you retain your links to Mass General clinically and professionally during your laboratory training.
+While this alone affords one a wide array of options, a key feature of Stanbury PSP culture is that trainees are encouraged to pursue the best scientific training possible for their particular goals, no matter where in Boston or Cambridge that might be found.
+Our residents have gone on to labs at Mass General, the Ragon Institute, Harvard University, the Dana-Farber Cancer Institute, Boston Children’s Hospital, MIT, the Broad Institute, and the Whitehead Institute.
+This flexible and innovative environment places at one’s disposal a collection of mentors and colleagues unparalleled in its breadth, depth, and spirit of innovation.
+To help you navigate the Boston scientific ecosystem, the PSP program will actively facilitate your interactions with mentors whose interests match yours while making sure you retain your links to Mass General clinically and professionally during your laboratory training.

-The Stanbury Physician Scientist Pathway (PSP) is designed to develop the next generation of physician-scientist leaders.
-To accomplish this, we provide rigorous clinical training in residency while also providing the necessary mentorship to guide and prepare our house staff for re-entry back into the laboratory.
+The Stanbury PSP is designed to develop the next generation of physician-scientist leaders.
+To accomplish this, we provide rigorous clinical training in residency while also providing the necessary mentorship to guide and prepare our house staff for re-entry into the laboratory.
 The Stanbury PSP is designed to train, educate and guide physician-scientists through residency, fellowship and beyond.

 The Stanbury PSP is part of the Categorical Internal Medicine Residency Program at Mass General, but it differs from the standard categorical track in three main areas: mentorship, curriculum and residency structure.

 As part of the Stanbury PSP, trainees receive a special curriculum targeted for physician-scientists.
-This curriculum includes talks by Mass General and other local scientists (“Science at the Cutting Edge”), journal clubs and career development sessions.
+This curriculum includes talks by Mass General and other local scientists (“The Stanbury Research Seminar”), journal clubs and career development sessions.
 Much of this curriculum occurs during the two-week Stanbury Rotation that takes place every August.
-This unique rotation, taken in the junior year of residency, focuses on the re-entry into science and the cutting-edge research that awaits in fellowship.
-Furthermore, during the Stanbury Rotation all of our PSP residents attend the Stanbury PSP retreat and take part in chalk talks to discuss their prior work and future scientific plans.
+This unique rotation, taken during the junior year of residency, focuses on the re-entry into science and the cutting-edge research that awaits in fellowship.
+Furthermore, during the Stanbury Rotation, PSP residents across all classes attend the Stanbury PSP retreat and take part in chalk talks to discuss their prior work and future scientific plans.

 All Stanbury PSP residents are welcome, but not required, to follow the ABIM Research Pathway (so called ‘short tracking’).
 Trainees have until December 15th of their intern year to decide whether they will short-track.
-If they decide to short-track, a special schedule combining the rotations of Junior and Senior residents will be generated for their second year.
+If they decide to short-track, a special schedule combining the rotations of Junior and Senior residents (Night Teach, Senior On Call and Consult Senior) will be generated for their second year.
 Regardless of which path a trainee chooses, the rigor of the Mass General Internal Medicine Residency Program will ensure that they are well-prepared for clinical practice in fellowship and beyond.
-While short-tracking trainees will not have the benefit of a full senior year, the residency program will work to include in their junior year schedules some of the most popular senior roles, such as Night Teach, Senior On Call and Consult Senior.

 While each PSP resident’s schedule may vary, the following provides an overview of the core rotations for the year: